-The holidays are still several months away but if you work in the retail industry you’ve likely already started determining your holiday digital marketing strategy and will spend the next few months planning and finalizing all of the details.
+The holidays are right around the corner and if you work in the retail industry you’ve likely already determined your holiday digital marketing strategy and will spend the next few weeks finalizing all of the campaigns.
 But what happens once it’s time to start deploying those campaigns and bringing in holiday revenue?
 Is your team set up to not just track Marketing ROI and KPIs but potentially adjust your strategy on the fly if goals aren’t being met?

 The data and metrics relevant to holiday campaigns are typically the same as they would be for campaigns throughout the year, the stakes are just a little higher.
 If you’re relatively new to Salesforce Marketing Cloud or just want to make sure you’ve got all your boxes checked, we’ve previously shared tips for measuring marketing ROI with Marketing Cloud.